Tuition-free trade school model tries to rally gig economy

 The inevitability that appliances break is what led Zamir to found The Nana Academy.

 The program combines free online classes and in-person job shadowing.
-The it connects technicians with jobs from Samsung, LG and other brand-name appliance companies.
+It connects technicians with jobs from Samsung, GE and other brand-name appliance companies.

 Zamir calls it a new approach to gig work, which prioritizes education, mentorship and support for its independent contractors.

-Note: Correction: A previous version misspelled Geauston Smith’s name.
-Nana Academy works with GE, not LG.